Geri Lynch Tomich: Professional career

 In 2016, she debuted the Synchroettes Unified Team that gives an opportunity for kids with disabilities such as autism spectrum disorders to skate on the same team with competitive skaters.
 According to a number of recent scientific studies, therapeutic ice skating in kids with autism spectrum disorders was found to improve balance, motor skills, overall functional capacity as well as emotional health.)

-New Jersey Governo Chris Christie came in September 2012 to see Synchroettes junior team practice as the sports has rapidly expanded throughout the country.
-He met Coach Geri Lynch Tomich and the skaters after the practice.
+New Jersey Governor Chris Christie came in September 2012 to see Synchroettes junior team practice as the sport has rapidly expanded throughout the country.
+He met Tomich and the skaters after the practice.

-In recognition of Synchroettes’ success in the national competitions, the U.S. Figure Skating Association selected its junior team as the Junior Team USA for three seasons in a row, including in 2012–2013, 2013–2014 and 2014–2015.
+In recognition of Synchroettes' success in the national competitions, the U.S. Figure Skating Association selected its junior team as the Junior Team USA for three seasons in a row, including in 2012–2013, 2013–2014 and 2014–2015.
 As the Junior Team USA, the Synchroettes went to earn silver medals in 2014 and bronze medals in 2013 at the highly regarded Leon Lurje Trophy international competition in Sweden.

 Due to the national and international achievements of the Synchroettes teams Dec.
 18 is Synchroettes Day in Essex county, New Jersey, where their home rink is located.

 Synchroettes practice at the Richard J. Codey Arena in West Orange, New Jersey.
 The rink is in the heart of the South Mountain Recreation Complex.